buzzingpixel/corbomite-mailer/readme.md

 ### Webmaster From and Email environment variables

-For desirability, emails are ways sent from the the webmaster email.
+For deliverability, emails are ways sent from the the webmaster email.
 Be sure to set the following environment variables:

 - `WEBMASTER_EMAIL_ADDRESS=info@mysite.com`
 - `WEBMASTER_NAME="Some Name"`

 ### CORBOMITE_MAILER_ADAPTER_CLASS environment variable

-To set what adapter the mailer uses, make sure to set the `CORBOMITE_MAILER_ADAPTER_CLASS` environment variable to a fully qualified class name of one of an adapter.
-The built in adapters are:
+To set what adapter the mailer uses, make sure to set the `CORBOMITE_MAILER_ADAPTER_CLASS` environment variable to a fully qualified class name of an adapter.
+The built-in adapters are:

 - `buzzingpixel\corbomitemailer\adapters\SendGridSendMailAdapter`
 - `buzzingpixel\corbomitemailer\adapters\MandrillMailSendMailAdapter`